mprinc/vuejs.org/src/v2/guide/custom-directive.md

 ## Hook Functions

-A directive definition object can provide several hook functions (all optional):
+A directive definition object can provide several <span class='definition'>hook</span> functions (all optional):

-- `bind`: called only once, when the directive is first bound to the element.
+- `bind`: <span class='important'>called only once</span>, when the directive is <span class='definition'>first bound to the element</span>.
 This is where you can do one-time setup work.

-- `inserted`: called when the bound element has been inserted into its parent node (this only guarantees parent node presence, not necessarily in-document).
+- `inserted`: called when the bound element has been <span class='definition'>inserted into its parent node</span> (this only guarantees parent node presence, not necessarily in-document).

-- `update`: called after the containing component's VNode has updated, __but possibly before its children have updated__.
-The directive's value may or may not have changed, but you can skip unnecessary updates by comparing the binding's current and old values (see below on hook arguments).
+- `update`: called after the containing component's VNode has <span class='important'>updated, __but possibly before its children have updated__</span>.
+The <span class='important'>directive's value may or may not have changed</span>, but you can skip unnecessary updates by comparing the binding's current and old values (see below on hook arguments).

 <p class="tip">We'll cover VNodes in more detail [later](./render-function.html#The-Virtual-DOM), when we discuss [render functions](./render-function.html).</p>